 - Slipping a pedal can slice up your shin like Freddy Krueger

-Three-time downhill world champion Loic Bruni going warp speed in clipless pedals.
-Photo by Bartek Wolinski / Red Bull Content Pool
+Five-time elite downhill world champion Loic Bruni going warp speed in clipless pedals.
+Photo: Bartek Wolinski / Red Bull Content Pool.

 Clipless pedal advantages